2kxx/SEER.github.io/index.md

     <div class="content has-text-justified">

 Unified Multimodal Models (UMMs) exhibit strong understanding, yet this capability often fails to effectively guide generation.
-We attribute this limitation to a **Cognitive Gap**: the model lacks an explicit mechanism to leverage its understanding to improve its own generation process.
+We attribute this limitation to a <strong>Cognitive Gap</strong>: the model lacks an explicit mechanism to leverage its understanding to improve its own generation process.

-To bridge this gap, we propose **Endogenous Reprompting**, which transforms understanding from a passive encoding into an explicit generative reasoning step by translating human intent into self-aligned descriptors during generation.
+To bridge this gap, we propose <strong>Endogenous Reprompting</strong>, which transforms understanding from a passive encoding into an explicit generative reasoning step by translating human intent into self-aligned descriptors during generation.

-We further introduce **SEER (Self-Evolving Evaluator and Reprompter)**, a two-stage endogenous training framework that requires only **300 samples** from a compact proxy task—Visual Instruction Elaboration.
+We further introduce <strong>SEER (Self-Evolving Evaluator and Reprompter)</strong>, a two-stage endogenous training framework that requires only <strong>300 samples</strong> from a compact proxy task, Visual Instruction Elaboration.
-First, **Reinforcement Learning with Verifiable Rewards (RLVR)** activates the model’s latent evaluation ability via curriculum learning.
+First, <strong>Reinforcement Learning with Verifiable Rewards (RLVR)</strong> activates the model’s latent evaluation ability via curriculum learning.
-Second, **Reinforcement Learning with Model-rewarded Thinking (RLMT)** leverages these signals to optimize the generative reasoning policy.
+Second, <strong>Reinforcement Learning with Model-rewarded Thinking (RLMT)</strong> leverages these signals to optimize the generative reasoning policy.

 Extensive experiments demonstrate that SEER consistently outperforms state-of-the-art baselines without sacrificing general multimodal capabilities.